raspberrypilearning/comic-character/en/step_1.md

 In this project, you will combine JavaScript, HTML and CSS, to create a website where your users can design their own superhero character.

-The website also features light and dark modes and includes a captcha for exclusive content access.
+The website also allows users toggle between light and dark mode themes.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">